b0zk1r/ThermoCore/README.md

 - No persistence of saved data (files not written to permanent memory)

 - Input prompts do not include units, so you have to keep track of the units of your works.
-(Will be fixed in future updates)
+(Can be fixed in future updates, but depends on my laziness)

 - Poor error handling (Program doesnt prompt error for negative pressure value etc.)